 When measuring your flours, it's always important to use a scale for accurate results, especially in gluten-free baking.
 Otherwise, to measure properly, use your measuring cups to scoop out the flours, making sure there are no gaps and level off.
 With the almond flour, you need to lightly pat it down and then level off.
 Add the rice flour, almond flour, baking powder, chives, garlic powder and salt to a medium bowl and whisk really well to make sure there are no lumps.

 Add the coconut milk, aquafaba and apple cider vinegar directly to the dry ingredients (no need to use a separate bowl) and whisk for about a minute or so until the batter is very smooth.
 Pour evenly among your 8 liners.
+The batter will fill up each liner all the way to the top.
 I used an ice cream scoop, it helps to divide the batter evenly and keep it mess-free.

 Bake for 25 minutes until the tops are firm and spring back, then immediately turn the broiler on high (while the muffins are still in there) and cook for a couple of minutes just until the tops turn a golden brown color.
 Don't leave them unattended, as it will happen quickly.
 Let them cool about 10 minutes before eating.
 Store them in a container or ziplock bag.
 To reheat them, I slightly toasted them and they become crispy again perfectly.
 These muffins are insanely delicious just as much the next day, as they are fresh.